julp/haytni/README.md

 # Haytni

-Haytni is a configurable authentication system for Phoenix, inspired (and yet the word is weak) by Devise (should be almost compatible with it).
+Haytni is a configurable authentication system for Phoenix, inspired by Devise and `mix phx.gen.auth`

-Goals:
+(end) goals:

 * security focused
 * provides a strong and ready to use base